pedro-nadolny/pedro-nadolny/README.md

 ### :memo: Blog

-Checkout [my blog](https://pedro-nadolny.github.io/)  for content related to swift and iOS development in general (*more content soon*).
+Checkout [my blog](https://pedro-nadolny.github.io/)  for content related to swift and iOS development in general (*more content soon* 🤞).

 ### :coffee: Coffee